PrivateSky/acl-magic/README.md

           return true;
           }
-      //you can add also other fancy checks, shortcuts, etc /*it is possible to use a negative rights approach by simple creating a "deny" concern and negate conditions in additional rule
+      //you can add also other fancy checks, shortcuts, etc /*For example. we can imagine to be  possible to use model deny kind of approach by simple creating a "deny" concern andnegate conditions in exceptional rules function of a concern that owns no grant records by itself
       */
         return false;
       });